ahmedyero2-prog/group05-flashcard-study-app/README.md

 # Flashcard Study App

-A simple desktop application for creating and studying flashcards with local data persistence.
-This app is designed to help users learn and retain information through personalized flashcard decks.
+This is a simple, yet robust, desktop application for creating, managing, and studying flashcards.
+Built with Python and Tkinter, it is designed to help you study more effectively by providing a clean user interface and essential features for spaced repetition.

 ---